Werner Jaeger: Life

 Werner Wilhelm Jaeger was born in Lobberich, Rhenish Prussia in the German Empire.
 He attended school in Lobberich and at the Gymnasium Thomaeum in Kempen.
 Jaeger studied at the University of Marburg and University of Berlin.
 He received a Ph.D. from the latter in 1911 for a dissertation on the Metaphysics of Aristotle.
 His habilitation was on Nemesios of Emesa in 1914.
 At only 26 years old, Jaeger was called to the professorial chair in Greek at the University of Basel in Switzerland once held by Friedrich Nietzsche.
 One year later, he moved to a similar position at Kiel, and in 1921 he returned to Berlin, succeeding to Ulrich von Wilamowitz-Moellendorff.
 Jaeger remained in Berlin until 1936.

 That year, he emigrated to the United States because he was unhappy with the rise of Nazism.
-Jaeger expressed his veiled disapproval in 1937 with Humanistische Reden und Vortraege (Humanist Talks and Lectures), and his book Demosthenes (1938) based on his Sather lecture from 1934.
+Jaeger expressed his veiled disapproval in 1937 with Humanistische Reden und Vorträge (Humanist Speeches and Lectures), and his book Demosthenes (1938) based on his Sather lecture from 1934.
 Jaeger's messages were fully understood in German university circles, with Nazi academics sharply attacking him.

 In 1944, he was elected as a member to the American Philosophical Society.

 In the United States, Jaeger worked as a full professor at the University of Chicago from 1936 to 1939.
 He then moved to Harvard University to continue his edition of the Church father Gregory of Nyssa on which he had started before World War I. Jaeger would remain in Cambridge, Massachusetts, until his death.

 The American classicist Robert Renehan and Canadian philosophers James Doull and Robert Crouse were among his students at Harvard.

 Scholarly work

 Interpretation of Plato and Aristotle

 Jaeger's position concerning the history of the interpretation of Plato and Aristotle has been summarized by Harold Cherniss of Johns Hopkins University.
 In general, the history of the interpretation of Plato and Aristotle has largely followed the outline of those who subscribe to the position that (a) Aristotle was sympathetic to the reception of Plato's early dialogues and writings, that (b) Aristotle was sympathetic to the reception of Plato's later dialogues and writings, and (c) various combinations and variations of these two positions.
 Cherniss' reading of Jaeger states, "Werner Jaeger, in whose eyes Plato's philosophy was the 'matter' out of which the newer and higher form of Aristotle's thought proceeded by a gradual but steady and undeviating development (Aristoteles, p.
 11), pronounced the 'old controversy,' [which was] whether or not Aristotle understood Plato, to be 'absolut verständnislos.' (absolutely uncomprehending [of Aristotle]).
-Yet this did not prevent Leisegang from reasserting that Aristotle's own pattern of thinking was incompatible with a proper understanding of Plato."
+Yet this did not prevent Dieter Leisegang from reasserting that Aristotle's own pattern of thinking was incompatible with a proper understanding of Plato."